 - Official languages: English & French

 - Largest cities: Toronto, Montreal, Vancouver, Calgary, Edmonton

 About International Experience Canada (IEC)

-IEC Rounds of Invitations have now opened for 2021!
+IEC Rounds of Invitations have now closed for 2021!

 The Canadian government website has more information about the temporary additional requirements when travelling to Canada during COVID-19.

 Canada’s working holiday program works a bit differently to most other countries.
 If you wish to apply for a working holiday visa for Canada, you’ll first need to create an online profile with International Experience Canada (IEC) once the “pools” for the current year’s season have opened.

 You’ll then need to wait until you receive an invitation to apply for a visa – which is not guaranteed and subject to availability of places in your chosen category.

 The IEC program isn’t just for working holiday visas.
 It provides temporary work permits to young people from around 30 countries, including Australia, in three different categories: